-- a) Purchases less than \$3,000 - Although there is no specific requirement for the competitive pricing of Purchases less than \$3,000, competitive pricing shall be used whenever practical. - b) Purchases for Commodities from \$3,001 to \$100,000 - Require at least 3 documented competitive pricing quotes from capable vendors in order to determine the lowest responsible bidder.
-Quotes should be documented on the Agency's Request for Quote form whenever possible. - c) Purchases for Commodities over \$100,000 - Require formal bid procedures for all purchases and contracts for any improvement or unit of work, which shall be made as provided for in this Policy and the Public Contract Code for Public Works contracts. - d) Purchases for Generals Services over \$50,000 Require formal bid procedures for all purchases and contracts for any improvement or unit of work, which shall be made as provided for in this Policy and the Public Contract Code for Public Works contracts.
+- a) Purchases less than \$3,000 or less For purchases of Although there is no specific requirement for the competitive pricing of Purchases less than \$3,000 or less, competitive pricing shall be used whenever practical. - b) Purchases for Goods Commodities from greater than \$3,000 and less than \$100,000\$\$\, \$3,001\$ to \$100,000\$ Require at least 3 documented competitive pricing quotes from capable vendors in order to determine the lowest responsible bidder.
+Quotes should be documented on the Agency's Request for Quote form whenever possible. - c) Purchases for Goods Commodities over \$100,000 Require formal bid procedures for all purchases of goods. and contracts for any improvement or unit of work, which shall be made as provided for in this Policy and the Public Contract Code for Public Works contracts.
+Formal bids for goods shall be awarded by the Board of Directors. - d) Purchases for Generals Services over \$50,000 For contracts over \$50,000 and for the purchase of general services that do not come within the definition of Public Works Contracts, Require formal bid procedures are required for all purchases and contracts for any improvement or unit of work, which shall be made as provided for in this Policy. and the Public Contract Code for Public Works contracts.
 Formal bids for services shall be awarded by the Board of Directors.